 Frequently Asked Questions

-AMQP is ideal for real-time messaging due to its ability to handle high volumes of messages with low latency.
+AMQP supports real-time messaging due to its ability to handle high volumes of messages with low latency.
 Its asynchronous messaging capabilities, combined with features like message routing, prioritization, and acknowledgment, make it a reliable protocol for real-time data transmission in distributed systems.
 This ensures that critical messages are delivered promptly, even under heavy load.

 Why customers choose Akamai